 Internal Radiation Therapy

 Internal radiation therapy refers to treatments in which a radioactive substance is placed inside your body so it can release radiation from within.
 Often the substance is a small implant.
-It could also be a pill that you take by mouth or a fluid you get intravenously, or by IV.
+It could also be a pill that you take by mouth or a fluid that you get intravenously.

 Internal radiation therapy includes: